Family Research Council: George Alan Rekers

 George Rekers was a founding board member in 1983.
 In May 2010, Rekers employed a male prostitute as a travel companion for a two-week vacation in Europe.
 Rekers denied any inappropriate conduct and suggestions that he was gay.
 The male escort told CNN he had given Rekers "sexual massages" while traveling together in Europe.
 Rekers subsequently resigned from the board of the National Association for Research & Therapy of Homosexuality (NARTH).

 Josh Duggar

 On June 18, 2013, it was announced that Josh Duggar of the television show 19 Kids and Counting would serve as the executive director of FRC Action, the non-profit and tax-exempt legislative action arm of Family Research Council.
 FRC President Tony Perkins said at the time that the hiring was aimed to tap into the popularity of Duggar's television show, and that "The big part of Josh's focus is going to be building our grass-roots across the country."
+Published reports listed Duggar as a lobbyist for the group.